doguilmak/Dry-Bean-Linear-Discriminant-and-Principal-Component-Analysis/README.md

 ## Dataset

 This breast cancer database was obtained from the **Faculty of Technology, Selcuk University, Turkey.** Dataset is downloaded from [archive.ics.uci.edu](https://archive.ics.uci.edu/ml/datasets/Dry+Bean+Dataset) website.
 You can find the details of the dataset in that website.
 Dataset has **17 columns** and **13612 rows with the header**.
-If you publish resultswhen using this database, then please include the link in your acknowledgements.
+Please include the link in your acknowledgements if you are going to share the results with database.

 > Seven different types of dry beans were used in this research, taking
 > into account the features such as form, shape, type, and structure by